Degree Sequences vs. Forests in Finite Graphs: The Bipartite Case

 We say that an edge of $G$ is \Green{green}-\Green{green} if both of its endpoints are green.
 We also say that an edge of $G$ is \Green{green}-\Red{red} if its two endpoints have different colors.

-Note that if $(u, v)$ is an arc of $G_{\mathcal{O}}$ such that $u$ is \Red{red}, then $v$ must again be \Red{red} (since the \Red{red}ness of $u$ means that there is a directed path in $G_{\mathcal{O}}$ from $v_1$ to $u$; but then we can concatenate this path with the arc $(u, v)$ to obtain a directed walk from $v_1$ to $v$; hence, there is also a directed path from $v_1$ to $v$, and thus $v$ is also \Red{red}).
+Note that if $(u, v)$ is an arc of $G_{\mathcal{O}}$ such that $u$ is \Red{red}, then $v$ must again be \Red{red} (the \Red{red}ness of $u$ means that there is a directed path in $G_{\mathcal{O}}$ from $v_1$ to $u$.
+So, we can concatenate this path with the arc $(u, v)$ to obtain a directed walk from $v_1$ to $v$; hence, there is also a directed path from $v_1$ to $v$, and thus, $v$ is also \Red{red}).
 In other words, an arc of $G_{\mathcal{O}}$ having a \Red{red} tail must also have a \Red{red} head.
-Consequently, any \Green{green}-\Red{red} edge of $G$ must have a \Green{green} tail in $G_{\mathcal{O}}$ (since otherwise, it would have a \Red{red} tail and thus -- according to the previous sentence -- also a \Red{red} head, contradicting its \Green{green}-\Red{red}ness).
+Consequently, any \Green{green}-\Red{red} edge of $G$ must have a \Green{green} tail in $G_{\mathcal{O}}$ (since otherwise, it would have a \Red{red} tail and thus -- according to the previous sentence -- also a \Red{red} head, contradicting the fact that it is a \Green{green}-\Red{red} edge).

 For any orientation $\mathcal{P}$ of $G$, let us set\footnote{Note that the colors \Green{green} and \Red{red} are still defined in terms of the orientation $\Or$, not $\mathcal{P}$.}

 Thus, $S(\mathcal{P})$ is the sum of the outdegrees of all \Green{green} vertices in $G_{\mathcal{P}}$.
 In other words, $S(\mathcal{P})$ is the number of edges of $G$ whose tail in the oriented graph $G_{\mathcal{P}}$ is \Green{green}.
 These edges comprise \begin{enumerate} \item all the \Green{green}-\Green{green} edges of $G$, and \item those \Green{green}-\Red{red} edges of $G$ whose tail in $G_{\mathcal{P}}$ is \Green{green} (i.e., that are oriented from their \Green{green} endpoint to their \Red{red} one). \end{enumerate} In order to determine an orientation $\mathcal{P}$ that maximizes $S(\mathcal{P})$, we need to maximize the number of the latter edges (i.e., those \Green{green}-\Red{red} edges of $G$ whose tail in $G_{\mathcal{P}}$ is \Green{green}), since the former edges (i.e., the \Green{green}-\Green{green} edges of $G$) do not depend on $\mathcal{P}$.
 But clearly, the number of the latter edges is maximized for $\mathcal{P} = \Or$ (since we have shown that \textit{any} \Green{green}-\Red{red} edge of $G$ must have a \Green{green} tail in $G_{\mathcal{O}}$).
 Thus, the number $S(\mathcal{P})$ is maximized for $\mathcal{P} = \Or$.
 In other words,